 - If you are currently a Federal employee or work in NIH Intramural, detail opportunities are available.

 - Candidates will be considered on a rolling basis until the positions are filled.

 All information provided by candidates will remain strictly confidential and will not be released outside the search process without a signed release from candidates.
-HHS and NIH are Equal Opportunity Employers.

 Teams with Health Program Specialist Vacancies